-FDA Approves the Freedom® Portable Driver That Powers The SynCardia Total Artificial Heart
+FDA Approves the Freedom® Portable Driver that Powers the SynCardia Total Artificial Heart

-Now the Freedom® portable driver is available to all clinically stable SynCardia Total Artificial Heart patients in the US so they can be discharged from the hospital to enjoy life with family while waiting for their donor hearts.
+Now the Freedom® portable driver is available to all clinically stable SynCardia Total Artificial Heart patients in the U.S. so they can be discharged from the hospital to enjoy life with family while waiting for their donor hearts.

 TUCSON, Ariz. – July 16, 2014 – The Freedom® portable driver received FDA approval on June 26, 2014 for use with the SynCardia temporary Total Artificial Heart as a bridge to transplantation in cardiac transplant candidates who are clinically stable.

-The story of two SynCardia Total Artificial Heart patients who box, one without the Freedom and one using the Freedom driver
+Two SynCardia Total Artificial Heart patients who box, one without the Freedom and one using the Freedom driver

 Video Length - 2:44